 The class is offered to students of all different sexual orientations and identities.
 This class is for those who are interested in gay & lesbian identity, whether this relates to someone who is transsexual, heterosexual, homosexual, bisexual, transgendered, queer, or of any other sexual orientation or identity.
 This class will be a safe space for any questions or comments related to the literature we read, class discussions, or other related themes that will emerge over the course of the term.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 with a grade of "C-" or better or ENG 101 or ENG 101W with a grade of C- or better and consent of the instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 271 FILM AND LITERATURE
+ENG\ 271 FILM AND LITERATURE

 The course examines film both as a genre and in its relationship to literature.
 Film is a relatively new art form that has only recently earned its place in both academic and popular culture as a leading medium for storytelling.
 The course will consider film techniques and will focus on how films tell stories that engage viewers in unique ways.
 The course will touch on the history of film and will consider the relationship of film to literature.
 Students will consider elements common to film and literature such as character development and presentation, narrative tension and structure, diction and point of view, as well as such innate differences as arise between a reader visualizing a literary text and an onlooker engrossed by a filmed moving image.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 281 CREATIVE WRITING
+ENG\ 281 CREATIVE WRITING

 Composition in prose, poetry, or dramatic form.
 Assignments include a variety of writing styles, such as dialogue, argument, narrative, and description.
 Students will be expected to share their work and critiques within the class.
 Each student also submits for approval a lengthier project of his or her own choosing to complete by the end of the semester.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 284 ADVANCED CREATIVE WRITING
+ENG\ 284 ADVANCED CREATIVE WRITING

 This course gives students the opportunity to continue their creative writing on a more intensive and complex level.
-Prerequisite: ENG 281 with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 281 with a "C" or better OR consent of instructor.

-ENG 298 SPECIAL TOPICS IN LITERATURE OR WRITING
+ENG\ 298 SPECIAL TOPICS IN LITERATURE OR WRITING

 This course gives students the opportunity to explore a more advanced topic in one area of literature or writing in greater depth.
 Topic will vary from semester to semester.
 See course descriptions for additional details.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Pre-requisite: ENG\ 102, with a "C" or better, OR consent of instructor.